'Chit chat' he talks, tells me his news.

 I ask him about Wittgenstein's 'Language games'.
 "All language undoes itself" as a hint and commentary on our process.
 Latter - after a brief diversion around Logical Positivism and postmodern foolishness..

-He says - "But there is something beautiful about language isn't there..."
+He says - 'But there is something beautiful about language isn't there...'We are speaking via Zoom. '

-He - "Yes!
-My love is like a red, red rose - which of course is nonsense in terms of logical positivism, but we all know what it means, it is still meaningful - it is conveying something about somebody's beauty"
+My love is like a red, red rose - which of course is nonsense in terms of logical positivism, but we all know what it means.'

 Oh no...arrows.

 Those words straight and true, fly direct into my loving heart.
 Red, red, roses are emblematic of rich, sensual love.
 But my red roses are poppies, the emblem of hallucinogenic - death like - painless sleep / mother of morphine.
 Arrows...needles.
 I gather my self, reconnect psyche, body, pneuma...and tell of Robbie Burns using a diamond tipped pen to engrave poems on pub windows.
-Granted, this may seem tangential; far from the numerous meanings enfolded in the red lips of the rose with its connection to the twenty-two paths between the sephirot, the totality of experience - the discursive paths traversed to unite the shattered worlds...
+Granted, this may seem tangential; far from the numerous meanings enfolded in the red lips of the rose with its connection to the twenty-two paths between the sephirot, the totality of experience - the discursive paths that may be traversed by the intrepid traveller to unite the shattered worlds...

 Far off, most secret, and inviolate Rose,